How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 3. Social media profiles

-4. Contests or sweepstakes entries
+4. Entries in contests or sweepstakes

-5. Signing up for services or websites
+5. Signing up for various services or websites

 Protecting Yourself from Unwanted Contacts

-People can take steps to cut down on spam:
+You can take action to reduce spam:

-• Join the Do Not Call list
+• Join the Do Not Call list to reduce unsolicited calls.

-• Use call-blocking apps on phones
+• Use call-blocking apps to screen unwanted messages.

-• Don’t call back unknown numbers, especially 800 or 900 numbers
+• Don’t call back unknown numbers, especially 800 or 900 numbers.

 Taking Action Against Spam